Suicide bomber attacks Nigerian church in Jos

 The country of 160 million is split roughly evenly between Christians and Muslims, who mostly live side by side in peace.

-(Writing and additional reporting by Tim Cocks in Lagos; editing by Philippa Fletcher)
+(Writing and additional reporting by Tim Cocks in Lagos; Editing by Sophie Hares)